daviyisu/AngularSpring/README.md

 # AngularSpring
-Web application that uses Angular as front-end and Spring as back-end
+Small web application that uses Angular as front-end and Spring as back-end

 # Angularclient